A Proud History of Acton Middle School

 In our first year as a 6th-7th-8th grade campus, Acton Middle School was a TEA Recognized Campus.
 Our goal is to continue on this path, moving up to an Exemplary Campus.

-Acton Middle School was built to hold a capacity of 1000 students.
+Acton Middle School was built to hold a capacity of 1200 students.
 There are three wings for core classes, one wing for each grade level.
-The highest enrollment at AMS occurred in 2006-07, 858 students.
-The highest enrollment this year has been 778 students.
+The highest enrollment at AMS occurred in 2018-19, with 949 students.
+Enrollment is showing a continuous growth as Granbury grows.

 AMS boasts two gyms under roof (one with theater seating), a football field and 6-lane track, softball field, baseball field, and tennis courts.
 We have large band and choir rooms with practice rooms between them, theater arts classroom, and two art rooms.
 The cafeteria has a full-size stage with dressing rooms, sound, and lighting.
 The campus opened with two computer labs.
 Two have already been added, and we are currently working on a fifth computer lab.
 We want to offer top-of-the-line technology for our students.